arcus/education_r_intensive/README.md

 ### Running Code in RStudio

 Use your mouse to add a cursor (be careful not to highlight text) somewhere in lines 1-8.
-These lines make up our first comment.
+These lines make up our first comments.
 Then, click "Run" in the upper right corner of the Source pane:

 ![Running code in the Source pane using the Run button](https://github.com/arcus/education_r_intensive/blob/main/images/rstudio_run.gif?raw=true)